awsdocs/aws-cpp-developer-guide/doc_source/logging.rst

         Aws::MakeShared<Aws::Utils::Logging::DefaultLogSystem>(
             "RunUnitTests", Aws::Utils::Logging::LogLevel::TRACE, "aws_sdk_"));

-If you don't call ``InitializeAWSLogging`` in your program, the SDK will not do any logging.
-If you do use logging, don't forget to shut it down at the end of your program by calling ``ShutdownAWSLogging``:
+If you don't call :methodname:`InitializeAWSLogging` in your program, the SDK will not do any logging.
+If you do use logging, don't forget to shut it down at the end of your program by calling :methodname:`ShutdownAWSLogging`:

 .. code-block:: cpp